 Do your research and compare the Net Price (true out-of-pocket cost) you will actually pay instead of the Sticker Price.
 The best way to do this research is to type the school you are interested in and the phrase “net price calculator.”
-For example, if you were interested in Emory University, you would type the following into Google, “net price calculator Emory University.”
+For example, if you were interested in Emory University (the school I attended), you would type the following into Google, “net price calculator Emory University.”

 Tip 4: Look Beyond U.S. News Rankings

 Although U.S. News Rankings for colleges and universities has great brand and name recognition, it is not the be-all and end-all resource.
 There are so many other factors that should be considered.

 The first is taking a look at the percentage of students that actually complete a 4-year degree in 4 years.
 It sounds silly, but only 1/3 of freshmen at public universities finish in 4 years.
 The percentage doesn’t increase much for private universities – it is still only 50%.
 When researching schools, check out the college completion rates here.
 It is an invaluable resource both in helping chose a school for your child, but also from a financial planning standpoint.

 Another item worth looking into is the average salary that can be expected upon graduation.
 You can view that here.
 At the end of the day, it is important to think of college as an investment.
 You want to make sure you get more out of it than you put in.
 So take a look at what the average alumni compensation is and compare that to what you and your child pay in tuition.